bjtitus/bjtitus.github.com/_photosets/2015-08-15-Rocky-Mountain-National-Park-Cub-Creek.markdown

 	</div>

 	<div class="wrapper">
-		Permits to camp in the park cost $25 but can extend for as many days and as many people as necessary.
+		Permits to camp in the park cost $25 but can extend for as many days and as many people as requested.
 Most sites hold a maximum of 7 people.
 	</div>

 	<div class="grid-1">